miskatormi/FinancialDifferentialModels/README.md

 # FinancialDEModels
 Numerical simulation of deterministic and stochastic financial models using Runge-Kutta, Euler-Maruyama and Monte Carlo methods.
+## Motivation
+This repository showcases my interest in financial modeling, data analysis, programming, and mathematics.
+While studying physics, I developed a strong fascination with the mathematical and computational aspects of financial markets.
+This project represents a selection of my personal work exploring such models.
 ## Core Solver
 ### Runge-Kutta 4
 ### Euler-Maruyama Step